lukewilde/phaser-js-boilerplate/readme.md

 #### grunt zip

 Compiles the current build into `{title}.zip` with an internal folder.
-This is intended for use when transferring the build to a third party for upload webserver.
+This is intended for use when transferring the build to a third party for webserver upload.

 #### grunt cocoon